luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 # Gene Isoform counting

-Gene isoforms are mRNA produced from the same locus but with diferent protein codeing sequences:
+Gene isoforms are mRNA produced from the same locus but with different protein coding sequences:

 5 modes of alternative splicing are recognized: